Just realized your Nespresso frother isn’t working right as you were getting ready for your morning latte?

-Not all types of milk froth the same.
+Not all types of milk are frothing the same way.

 Well, I definitely was.

 But it actually makes sense.
-Proteins, sugars, and fats inside milk are the ones most responsible for creating foam.
-Without these compounds, there’s nothing to hold the bubbles and foam will dissipate pretty fast.
+Proteins, sugars, and fats inside milk are the ones most responsible for creating creamy foam.
+Without these compounds, there’s nothing to hold the bubbles, and foam will dissipate pretty fast.

 Surprisingly enough, skim milk also works, although with more bubbly milk foam instead of creamy textured froth.